tweag/python-monorepo-example/content/blog/2020-11-29-haskell-dark-arts-part-i/index.md

 A `QuasiDict m` value is a dictionary which carries the implementation of `Quasi` methods in the `m` monad.
 A `Q a` value is a function which takes a `QuasiDict m` dictionary and calls the methods in it to construct a computation of type `m a`.
-When we instantiate the polymorphic computation `Quasi m => m a` to a specific type like `TcM a`, GHC picks the corresponding dictionary and passes it to the function.
+When we instantiate `m` to a specific type constructor like `TcM`, GHC picks the corresponding dictionary and passes it to the function.

-In our case, we know in advance that the `Q a` computation will be run in the `TcM` monad, therefore we can wrap a `TcM a` value in a lambda which discards its argument (which will be the `TcM` instance dictionary) and coerce it to `Q a`.
+In our case, we know in advance that the `Q a` type is just a `newtype` of the `Quasi m => m a` computation which will be coerced to run in the `TcM` monad, therefore we can wrap a `TcM a` value in a lambda which discards its argument (which will be the `Quasi` instance dictionary for `TcM`) and coerce it to `Q a`.
 Another way to implement the coercion is:

 ```haskell
 unsafeRunTcM :: TcM a -> Q a